 Nameless Coffeehouse

-An example of the Nameless’s role in artists’ careers is End Construction, the songwriters’ collective of Ellis Paul, Jim Infantino, Jon Svetkey and Brian Doser, who played their first show as End Construction at the Nameless in April 1989.
+The price was right for students and folk fans on a budget, and crowds flocked, consistently filling the 100-seat church parlor for the Nameless’ first 20 years, resulting in a triumphant 20th anniversary concert in February 1987.
+This early era was documented on both Live at the Nameless (NCP Records, 1973) and Fast Folk.
+One excellent example of the Nameless’ unique role in artists’ careers is End Construction, the songwriters’ collective of Ellis Paul, Jim Infantino, Jon Svetkey and Brian Doser, who played their first show as End Construction at the Nameless in April 1989.
 They recorded an album, Resume Speed, and were able to sell out Passim for the release concert the following year.
 Infantino returned to the Nameless as recently as 2014 with his band Jim’s Big Ego, and Svetkey returned that same year, with wife/singing partner Heather Quay, to participate in a Pete Seeger tribute.

-In the 1990s it became increasingly difficult to attract crowds, as Club Passim, reorganized as a non-profit, began presenting folk concerts seven nights a week.
-The Nameless cut back to a weekly, and then monthly, schedule.
-Highlights still occurred, and artists such as Hewitt Huntwork, Michael Troy, Susan Levine and All About Buford used the Nameless to launch successful careers.
-The Nameless was also the setting for a key scene in the novel In Hoboken by folksinger/author Christian Bauman, who returned to read at the Nameless’s 2013 Folk Author night.
-The last official Nameless performance, as of this writing, was in December 2015, with Dean Stevens, Terry Kitchen, and Deborah Silverstein (joined by Eric Kilburn, an early Nameless volunteer) presenting a Winter’s Eve concert, and encoring with Dylan’s “I Shall Be Released.”
+In the 1990s, it became increasingly difficult to attract crowds as Club Passim, reorganized as a non-profit, began presenting folk concerts seven nights a week.
+The Nameless cut back to a weekly, then monthly, schedule.
+There were still great shows and artists such as Hewitt Huntwork, Michael Troy, Susan Levine and All About Buford used the Nameless to launch successful careers.
+The venue was also the setting for a key scene in the novel In Hoboken by folksinger/author Christian Bauman, who returned to read at the Nameless’ Folk Author Night in 2013.

-The Nameless Coffeehouse may not be best remembered for the relatively few performers who “made it” beyond the Nameless stage, but for the hundreds of performers and volunteers who made up the Nameless community for most of five decades, and for the thousands of audience members who got to hear live folk music, for little or no cost, in the heart of Harvard Square.
-The Nameless also made an effort to include students from the Perkins School and others with special needs as both audience members and volunteers, and no one who attended a Nameless show will ever forget having to fold and stack their chair at the end of the evening.
+The Nameless Coffeehouse may not be recalled for the relatively small number of performers who “made it” beyond its tiny stage, but it’s fondly remembered by the hundreds of performers and volunteers who made up the Nameless community for the better part of five decades.
+And it will also have a special place in the hearts of the thousands of folk fans who got to hear live music, for little or no cost, in the heart of Harvard Square.

 (by Terry Kitchen)